 Topical use of lavender oil might help to treat a disease called alopecia aerate, which causes a person’s hair to fall out in patches.
-In one study, published in the Archives of Dermatology, people rubbed the essential oils of lavender, thyme, rosemary, and cedarwood on the areas where hair had fallen out.
+In , published in the Archives of Dermatology, people rubbed the essential oils of lavender, thyme, rosemary, and cedarwood on the areas where hair had fallen out.
 Some people experienced hair regrowth over the course of seven months.
 However, there was no way for the researchers to determine which of the oils was responsible.

 When applied to the skin, lavender oils have shown positive results in helping with eczema, acne, sunburns, and diaper rash.
 Consider trying this chamomile-lavender body cream home remedy to help soothe irritated skin from sunburns and diaper rash.